Kyriosity/use-dev/README+/tests/README+/unit_test-multi_feed.md

-> 🚧...
-DRAFT ... 🚧

 # Test automation &mdash; Unit tests with multi-feed

-The usual approach to unit tests is to take a piece of functionality and write a proof routine over it.
+Either it's [TDD](https://github.com/Kyriosity/read-write/tree/main/README%2B/software/tests/asDrive)<sup>⬅️</sup> or proof of the existing code, the conventional approach to tests is to take a piece of functionality and write a proof routine for a particular run.

+`Asserts: Root.Square(4) == 2`

 Just take an entity (unit) of an application as a `class` or `function` and cover it with proofs.